500Foods/WelcomeToTroodon/docs/level_h/KIAUH_danger.md

 By pointing it at the DangerKlipper URL, and selecting a branch (master in this case), KIAUH has everything it needs to perform the update.

-NOTE: This is only applicable if you want to use DangerKlipper.
-For most purposes, the regular fork of Klipper works very well.
+***NOTE: This step only applies if you want to use DangerKlipper.
+For most purposes, Klipper's regular fork works very well.
-DangerKlipper is only likely to be of interest to those who are modifying their printers, using an MMU, upgrading motors, or working with other software that can benefit from the latest version of Klipper.
+DangerKlipper is only likely to be of interest to those who are heavily modifying their printers, using an MMU, upgrading motors, or working with other software that can benefit from the latest version of Klipper.***

 To get started, launch KIAUH and then select `Option S` to access KIAUH's settings
 ```